World shares bounce, dollar dips as Biden-Xi call helps mood

 "In currencies, we think going long GBP and NOK and short EUR and CHF should provide a mid- to high-single-digit percentage upside on a total return basis over the next six to 12 months."

-Against the broader risk-on backdrop, despite persistent concerns around COVID infection rates, the greenback edged lower versus a basket of major peers , down 0.2%, but remained on course for its first weekly gain in three.
+Against the broader risk-on backdrop, and despite persistent concerns around COVID infection rates, the greenback was down 0.1% against a basket of major peers but remained on course for its first weekly gain in three.

 Among European markets, Germany's benchmark 10-year government bond yield was flat after the ECB move, but Greek yields fell for the second day as markets continued to view the bank's cautious approach as a positive.

-Elsewhere in currencies, the pound rose 0.3% despite data showing the British economy slowed in July.
-The euro was up 0.1%. read more
+Elsewhere in currencies, the pound rose 0.2% despite data showing the British economicrecovery slowed in July.
+The euro was flat. read more

 Our Standards: The Thomson Reuters Trust Principles.